Userwithaname/fin/README.md

 Fin can be configured using the `config.toml` file in your `~/.config/fin/` directory.

-Running `fin init` will create the following configuration:
+Running `fin config default` will create the following configuration:

 ```toml
 # Default location for installing new fonts